Chinmayrane16/ReconNet-PyTorch/README.md

 </pre>

 ## Future Scope
 The paper suggests use of off-the-shelf denoiser (BM3D) on the intermediate reconstruction to improve the image's quality.
-I have not implemented the denoising part, if you want to add the implementaion of BM3D to this repository, feel free to submit a pull request. :smiley:
+I have not implemented the denoising part, if you want to add the implementation of BM3D to this repository, feel free to submit a pull request. :smiley:

 ## References
 [ReconNet paper](https://arxiv.org/pdf/1601.06892.pdf)<br>